Politics of the Soviet Union: Congress of People's Deputies and State Council (1989–1991)

-Executive branch
+Executive organ

 Premier and the Council (1922–1991)

-According to the 1924 Soviet Constitution, the executive branch was headed by the Council of People's Commissars.
-In the 1977 Soviet Constitution, the Council of Ministers was the head of the executive branch.
+According to the 1924 Soviet Constitution, the supreme executive and administrative organ was headed by the Council of People's Commissars.
+In the 1977 Soviet Constitution, the Council of Ministers was the head of the executive organ.
 The Council of Ministers was formed at a joint meeting of the Soviet of the Union and the Soviet of Nationalities.
 The Council consisted of the Chairman, the First Deputies, the Deputies, the ministers, the chairmen of the state committees and the Chairmen of the Council of Ministers of the Soviet Republics.
 The Chairman of the Council of Ministers could recommend to the Supreme Soviet other heads of organisations in the Soviet Union as members of the council.
 The Council of Ministers laid down its power before the first session of the newly elected Supreme Soviet.

 The Council of Ministers was both responsible for and accountable to the Supreme Soviet, and in the period between sessions of the Supreme Soviet it was accountable to the Presidium of the Supreme Soviet.
 The Council of Ministers regularly reported to the Supreme Soviet on its work.
 It was tasked with resolving all state administrative duties within the jurisdiction of the Soviet Union, to the degree that they did not come under the competence of the Supreme Soviet or the Presidium.
 Within its limits, the Council of Ministers had authority to do the following tasks: